InductiveComputerScience/infracore/README.md

 ## Examples
- * screen and keyboard
+ * screen
-   * [Demo1](examples/screen-demo1/program.c) -- Drawing pixels to a screen, exit by pressing esc.
-   * [Demo2](examples/screen-demo2/program.c) -- Drawing pixels to a screen for some seconds.
+   * [Demo1](examples/screen-demo1/program.c) -- Drawing pixels to a screen for some seconds.
-   * [Demo3](examples/screen-demo3/program.asm) -- Drawing pixels to a screen in x86-64 assembly.
+   * [Demo1](examples/screen-demo2/program.asm) -- Drawing pixels to a screen in x86-64 assembly.
-   * [Demo4](examples/screen-demo4/program.asm) -- Control screen and keyboard with x86-64 assembly.
  * audio
    * [Demo1](examples/audio-demo1/program.c) -- Sending a pure C tone to an audio device.
    * [Demo2](examples/audio-demo2/program.asm) -- Sending a pure C tone to an audio device in x86-64 assembly.